mac

 • Copper 1.0 mg

-Not suitable for: Pregnant and nursing cats, as well as kittens
+Not suitable for: pregnant and nursing cats and kittens.

 It is recommended to seek the advice of a veterinarian before starting or extending the feeding period.
 All given information are guidelines.